 Kieran

-Thanks very much for your great evaluation of Active listening in Practice.
+Thanks very much for your great evaluation of the framework and viewing guides.

 Thanks again for your great evaluation, Mariana.